BPD-DS RISKS & COMPLICATIONS

-If you're considering sleeve gastrectomy surgery, we encourage you to attend a bariatric and metabolic surgery informational seminar hosted by a trained surgeon.
+If you're considering BPD-DS surgery, we encourage you to attend a bariatric and metabolic surgery informational seminar hosted by a trained surgeon.

 Possible post-surgery complications

-One or all of the following conditions and complications are possible following all types of bariatric and metabolic surgery procedures, as well as all types of bariatric and metabolic procedures.
+One or all of the following conditions and complications are possible following all types of bariatric and metabolic surgery procedures.

 Potentially serious complications

 - Perforation of stomach/intestine or leakage, causing peritonitis or abscess

 - The stomach, duodenum, and parts of the small intestine cannot be seen easily using X-ray or endoscopy if there are problems after surgery such as ulcers, bleeding, or malignancy

 - Severe wound infection, opening of the wound, incisional hernia

 - Gastric outlet or bowel obstruction

 - Pneumonia, atelectasis (collapse of lung tissue), fluid in chest